 In the 20th century, city planners began supporting automobile ownership and use for affluent white suburbanites.
 Inequitable commuter infrastructure and car ownership created additional environmental injustices in the form of air pollution, highways that divided neighborhoods and destroyed homes, and traffic violence.
-When the Cross Bronx Expressway was built in 1955, it tore through the heart of the Bronx and displaced approximately 40,000 residents, most of them Jewish, Irish, Italian, and Black.^{70,71} This created a deep divide within a tight-knit community-destroying homes, businesses, and a once-thriving open market on Bathgate Avenue.72
+When the Cross Bronx Expressway was built in 1955, it tore through the heart of the Bronx and displaced approximately 40,000 residents, most of them Jewish, Irish, Italian, and Black.
+This created a deep divide within a tight-knit community destroying homes, businesses, and a once-thriving open market on Bathgate Avenue.

-The Gowanus Expressway, built in 1941, similarly displaced thousands of people and destroyed a bustling commercial corridor along Third Avenue in Sunset Park, Brooklyn.^{73,74} The Gowanus

-In a process commonly known as redlining, the Home Owners' Loan Corporation (HOLC)-a New Deal federal agency intended to support homeownership for Americans by refinancing home mortgages during an economic downturncreated "residential security maps" that charted the supposed riskiness of issuing mortgages in neighborhoods across the country.
+The Gowanus Expressway, built in 1941, similarly displaced thousands of people and destroyed a bustling commercial corridor along Third Avenue in Sunset Park, Brooklyn.
+The Gowanus commonly known as redlining, the Home Owners' Loan Corporation (HOLC)-a New Deal federal agency intended to support homeownership for Americans by refinancing home mortgages during an economic downturncreated "residential security maps" that charted the supposed riskiness of issuing mortgages in neighborhoods across the country.